 The Club's clubhouse restaurant is being operated and handled by Le Chef, Inc. Le Chef Inc. has been operating the said restaurant since November 17, 2009.
-In April 2015, the Club hired Eboueurs General Services, Inc. ("EGSI") for the Club's golf cart rental services replacing Maximus Golf Cart Services Corporation.
-In January 2019, the Club was notified of the acquisition of EGSI by IEE LTD. CO. ("IEE").
-Nevertheless, the former officers of ESGSI are the same partners who composed the IEE.
+Since November, 2019, the Club operated its own golf cart rental services.

 The Club started billing membership dues in March 2000.
 On April 15, 2002, the Club became a registered enterprise in the John Hay Special Economic Zone (JHSEZ) in accordance with Republic Act (R.A.)
-No. 7227, known as the Bases Conversion and Development Act of 1992
+No. 7227, known as the Bases Conversion and Development Act of 1992 (the Act), Presidential Proclamation No. 420, Customs Administrative Order No. 2-98,

-(the Act), Presidential Proclamation No. 420, Customs Administrative Order No. 2-98, Bureau of Internal Revenue (BIR) Revenue Regulations (RR) No. 1-95, as amended, and the Implementing Rules and Regulations (IRR) of R.A.
+Bureau of Internal Revenue (BIR) Revenue Regulations (RR) No. 1-95, as amended, and the Implementing Rules and Regulations (IRR) of R.A.
 No. 7227.
 As such, the Club enjoys all the rights, privileges and benefits established under the Act and its IRR, which include, among others, a preferential rate of 5% of gross income earned in lieu of all local and national taxes, tax-and-duty free importations of raw materials, capital equipment and household and personal items pursuant to Sections 12(b) and 12(c) of the Act.